yehia67/documentation/iota-basics/0.1/how-to-guides/generate-an-address.md

 If you execute the script again, you'll see the same address in the console.

-Try changing the index and security level arguments in the `getNewAddress` function to generate a different address for this seed.
+Try changing the index and security level arguments in the `getNewAddress` method to generate a different address for this seed.
 Or, put your own seed in the `seed` variable to generate a new address for your seed.